France reinforces security, spy agencies after attacks

 Valls said a possible penalty would be debated under which offenders would be stripped of certain civic rights such as voting, holding office or working for the state.

-Despite commitments worth a total 425 million euros (325.41 million pounds) in extra spending, Valls said France would respect public finance commitments made to its EU partners.
+Despite commitments worth a total 425 million euros ($492 million) in extra spending, Valls said France would respect public finance commitments made to its EU partners.

-Hollande said in a separate statement he would maintain 7,500 military jobs due to be cut in the defence sector.
+Hollande said in a separate statement he would maintain 7,500 military jobs due to be cut in the defense sector.
 Total armed forces personnel in France was 278,000 at the end of 2013.

 SUSPECTED ACCOMPLICES INVESTIGATED